 Today I tweaked the LH side door adjustments for the vent frame, window and rear quarter window.

-It shouldn't be too big of a surprise to me but when I pulled the clay off the vent frame adjustment nut it was not even attached The driver's side was that way also.
-And just as the driver's side vent frame was pressing too hard into the weatherstrip - so was the passenger side.
-Adjustment time!
-The rear quarter window only required an in/out adjustment as the front to back relationship was good
+It shouldn't be too big of a surprise to me but when I pulled the clay off the vent frame adjustment nut it was not even attached :eek: The driver's side was that way also.

 After wrapping the interior back up I took it for a test drive.
-It was a fairly windy day today and I am super impressed at how much better things are sealed up While I do have a whistle on the passenger side, the car is still way better than it was.
-And all the extra time farting with the rear quarter windows getting them just right was worth it
+It was a fairly windy day today and I am super impressed at how much better things are sealed up :not worthy: While I do have a whistle on the passenger side, the car is still way better than it was.
+And all the extra time farting with the rear quarter windows getting them just right was worth it :cool:

 Jeremy (cad-kid)